osa-ora/ml-sample-demo/README.md

 From the console, lunch the Jupyter notebook application and let's create a notebook to work on.

-As you can see the notebook already come with different notebook server template to use that's optimized and liberaries are pre-installed so we can pick what we need or we can build our own custom template.
+As you can see the notebook already come with different notebook server template to use that's optimized and libraries are pre-installed so we can pick what we need or we can build our own custom template.

 <img width="399" alt="Screen Shot 2023-01-27 at 17 59 12" src="https://user-images.githubusercontent.com/18471537/215104574-9890d109-713a-4d65-956d-bdb866c402ba.png">

-Select options as above Tensor Flow and small as this is sandbox environment.
+Select options as above Tensor Flow and small as this is a sandbox environment.
 Once the server is started, you need to check our the code by going to the Git section and pick clone the code

 <img width="364" alt="Screen Shot 2023-01-27 at 18 02 03" src="https://user-images.githubusercontent.com/18471537/215105180-3a68a8a3-a200-49b1-9b3c-c3811d9e0223.png">